ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 replicates the behavior of a real-world network, allowing for more realistic analysis compared to network simulation.
 While network simulation focuses on modeling and approximating network behavior, network emulation involves creating a real-time, functional network environment whose protocols behave exactly like a real network.
-Ideally, network emulation uses the same software images as the real network, but it could also be peformed (with less accuracy) using generic software.
+Ideally, network emulation uses the same software images as the real network, but it could also be performed (with less accuracy) using generic software.

 ### Types of Network Simulation